haytona/PS4KeypadShield/src/examples/ArtOfRally1000Stages/README.md

 1. Turn on your PS4 as per normal
 1. Navigate to art of rally and start it.
 1. Start a "custom rally"
     - location: germany
     - stages: 1
     - ai difficulty: master (doesn't matter)
-  - damage level: severe (important)
+    - damage level: severe (important as needed to get terminal damage)
 1. custom rally: stage 1
     - stage 1: gonnesweiler
     - weather: morning (press square to get next weather until not rain or fog)
 1. car/vehicle select
     - group a
     - il gorillona
 1. settings > game settings
     - stability assist: 40%
     - counter-steer factor: 100%
     - anti-lock braking 40%
     - transmission automatic
 1. begin stage!
     - you can start the script on the begin stage prompt.
 It expects to start from restart but okay for first time.

 ## Tweaks